fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Additionally:

-- Providers implementing conditions won't be required to do the transition from custom Cluster API custom Condition type to Kubernetes `metav1.Conditions` type (but this transition is recommended because it improves the consistency of each provider with Kubernetes, Cluster API and the ecosystem).
+- Providers implementing conditions won't be required to do the transition from custom Cluster API Condition type to Kubernetes `metav1.Conditions` type (but this transition is recommended because it improves the consistency of each provider with Kubernetes, Cluster API and the ecosystem).